 - what types of materials and supplies are eligible for a credit;

 - sales tax rules for materials used in a capital improvement project;

 - what documents you need to prove you are eligible for the credit.

 You can apply for a refund of the sales tax instead of a credit.
 If you are not required to be registered for sales tax purposes, you must apply to the Tax Department for a refund of sales tax.
-For information about applying for refunds of sales tax, see Tax Bulletin How to Apply for a Refund of Sales Tax (TB-ST-350).
+For information about applying for refunds of sales tax, see Tax Bulletin How to Apply for a Refund of Sales and Use Tax (TB-ST-350).

 Qualifying to take a credit

 In general, you can take a sales tax credit on your return if you: